Casablanca: Judaism in Casablanca

+In the 20th century, Casablanca became the center of Jewish life in Morocco and home to the largest Jewish community in the Maghreb, with more than 80 synagogues and many Jewish social, cultural, and charitable organizations.
+In the 21st century, it is the largest Jewish community in the Arab world.

 Jews have a long history in Casablanca.
 A Sephardic Jewish community was in Anfa up to the destruction of the city by the Portuguese in 1468.
 Jews were slow to return to the town, but by 1750, the Rabbi Elijah synagogue was built as the first Jewish synagogue in Casablanca.
 It was destroyed along with much of the town in the 1755 Lisbon earthquake.